 We’ve detailed some of the pros and cons:

-Pros to Hosting a Formal RFP Bid Process
+Pros of Hosting a Formal RFP Bid Process

 There are many advantages to hosting a competitive bid process.
 Here are a few: